 These medium to large dogs serve as guard or hunting dogs, and have been doing so for many centuries.
 In the villages of Deccan Plateu, they’re actually considered common pets for families!
 Furthermore, some Mudhols work in India’s military service.

 The origins of these dogs are murky, but it’s believed they came with settlers from Asia.
-Since then, they’ve become India’s very own.
+Since then, they’ve become molded into India’s very own.
 Did I mention the Mudhol is featured on a postage stamp issued by the India Post?

 - Also called Caravan Hounds, the Mudhol got their nickname from the British, who frequently saw them with caravans in Karnataka.